Horizon Europe structure and the first calls

 The input received will support the implementation of Horizon Europe, especially for the programme’s second pillar, Global Challenges and European Industrial Competitiveness.

-A co-design process took place over the summer and autumn 2019 in view of preparing the first Strategic Plan for Horizon Europe.
+Another co-design process took place over the summer and autumn 2019 in view of preparing the first Strategic Plan for Horizon Europe.

 The views and ideas of more than 7,000 respondents were collected through web-based surveys and close to 4,000 participants engaged in in-depth debates at the first European Research and Innovation Days, which took place in Brussels on 24 - 26 September 2019.